RobertoFalconi/SUOMI/README.md

 Smart guide for your spa experience.

 SUOMI is a software that guide users of a wellness center in the best possible journey using IoT.
-Developed by Federico Guidi and Roberto Falconi for Pervasive Systems course by Professor Ioannis Chatzigiannakis of MSc in Engineering in Computer Science at Sapienza, University of Rome.
+Developed by Federico Guidi, Roberto Falconi and Chiara Navarra for Pervasive Systems course by Professor Ioannis Chatzigiannakis of MSc in Engineering in Computer Science at Sapienza, University of Rome.

 # Useful links
 Hackster guide: